nwtsolution/CSharpObfuscator/README.md

 Suffix| any letter that is allowed to be used as a declaration name| The suffix of an obfuscated declaration.
 Prefix| any letter that is allowed to be used as a declaration name| The prefix of an obfuscated declaration.
 Reuse|true|Save the obfuscation result into a file (cso.db).
 Reuse the file for your next obfuscation.
+Extension| path of the extension assembly|Use the extension assembly to encrypt strings.

 #### Rules